nodejs/node/doc/api/cli.md

 The default value depends on the memory limit.
 For example, on 64-bit systems with a memory limit of 512 MiB, the max size of a semi-space defaults to 1 MiB.
-On 64-bit systems with a memory limit of 2 GiB, the max size of a semi-space defaults to 16 MiB.
+For memory limits up to and including 2GiB, the default max size of a semi-space will be less than 16 MiB on 64-bit systems.

 To get the best configuration for your application, you should try different max-semi-space-size values when running benchmarks for your application.